-The Junior Wildlife Ambassador Program will be back for the 2024-2025 school year!
+The Junior Wildlife Ambassador Program is back for the 2024-2025 school year!

 Your students can become Junior Wildlife Ambassadors through an online virtual presentation.